 Obesity, high cholesterol, poverty, language barriers, physical inactivity, and lack of information all contribute to increased risk factors for women of color.
 A recent study found that minority patients may have poorer health because of disparities in health care, while another found that minority women were more likely to mistrust their health care provider.
 These are factors that make it difficult for women to gain control over their heart disease risk.

-Dr. Jennifer H. Mieres is Director of Nuclear Cardiology at the New York University School of Medicine, co-author of the book Heart Smart for Black Women and Latinas, and a WomenHeart advisor.
+Dr. Jennifer H. Mieres is Senior Vice President of the Office of Community and Public Health at the North Shore-LIJ Health System, co-author of the book Heart Smart for Black Women and Latinas, and a WomenHeart advisor.
 She says that patients need to develop a partnership with their doctors and effective communication is the key.
 Health care professionals need to relate to their patients in a way they can understand so they can be active participants in their care.

 Lack of trust was the main focus of a study by Michigan State University researchers, who found that almost 70% of minority women felt that medical organizations sometimes deceive or mislead their patients.
 While the study was specifically looking at factors that prevent women from getting breast cancer screenings, researchers found that this general mistrust translated to decreased health screenings across the board.

 Above all, minority women need to be made more aware of their risk for heart disease.
 Statistics show that about 68% of white women know that heart disease is the leading killer of women, compared to only 31% of black women and 29% of Hispanic women.